 In August 1901 over five hundred American teachers arrived in Manila aboard the USAT Thomas, and the term “Thomasite” was born.
 A strategy begun by the Army to “pacify” the islands, the American colonial authorities established a coeducational, secular, public school system throughout the Philippines.
 Often seen as the best thing the Americans did in the islands, it is not without its critics.
 Here’s the good, the bad, and the ugly.

 The Good: Many Thomasites were flexible, adventurous people who truly loved their students and their host towns.
 Some never left.
 I modeled Georgina Potter on some of these people, including Mary Fee, who will come up again.
 The best, most democratic administrator was David Barrows, who emphasized solid academic subjects like reading, writing, and arithmetic so that Filipinos could find professions, not just jobs.
-He also implemented a test-based scholarship system to American universities, which will be the topic of another post.
+He also implemented a test-based scholarship system to American universities.
 Barrows opened more schools and trained Filipino teachers to take them over—something now termed sustainable development.

 The Bad: In his time, Barrows was considered a failure because Filipino students were not achieving to the level of Americans in standardized testing—yes, back then we were just starting to “teach to tests.”
 A thinking person might understand that this is because Filipino students were being taught in a foreign language.
 This is a good time to mention that everything was taught in English.
 Why?
 The Americans said that Filipinos had not learned enough Spanish to justify that medium, and the local languages were too many and too varied to be practical.
-And, let’s face it: Americans, particularly the Easterners and Midwesterners who came to the Philippines, only spoke English.
+Most importantly, the Americans—particularly the Easterners and Midwesterners who came to the Philippines—only spoke English.
 Moreover, they already had the textbooks printed.
-Hence, Filipino boys and girls were learning poems about snowflakes.
-Huh?
+Hence, Filipino boys and girls were learning poems about…snowflakes?
 Fortunately, Mary Fee and others rewrote some of these early readers with local themes, proving that not all Yankees are idiots.